 Frequent micturition, burning sensation during micturition is also common in a panic attack and other anxiety attack.

 A key maintaining factor for a panic attack is, some symptoms trigger other symptoms and these trigger previous symptoms.
 For example fear causes the heart to beat faster and this fastened heart results in increased fear of heart attack.
 This increased fear further enhances heart rate and so on

-As mentioned above there is a huge number of physical symptoms that can appear in a panic attack.
+- Wide range of physical symptoms doesn’t mean a wide range of physical disorders As mentioned above there is a huge number of physical symptoms that can appear in a panic attack.
 But these symptoms are not caused by organic pathology in those organs.
 For example when a patient with pain in chest and palpitation go for medical evaluation, usually no cardiac abnormality is found.
-The same is for other organs and symptoms
+The same is for other organs and symptoms.

-Another important thing to remember is that physical symptoms that appear panic attacks are not life-threatening.
-Usually, there is no risk if these symptoms appear.
-They disappear when a panic attack is treated properly.
+- Physical Symptoms are Reversible and other important thing to remember is that anxiety physical symptoms are not life-threatening.
+Usually, there is no risk if anxiety symptoms appear.
+They disappear when a panic attack or anxiety treatment is treated properly.